Considerations for data collection

 - Clinical Research Data Repositories: Emory has systems of existing clinical and health data available for research purposes.
 Principal investigators can request data sets from Emory University and Emory Healthcare.

-- Emory Integrated Core Facilities: Researchers who need to access to advanced instruments and technologies can get support from Emory’s many core facilities.
+- Emory Integrated Core Facilities: researchers who need to access to advanced instruments and technologies can get support from Emory’s many core facilities.

 - LabKey: a "biology-aware" data integration platform for analyzing and sharing complex biomedical data.
 Emory's Enterprise LabKey Server is a highly customized platform which can help define new data types, customize collection methods, and design workflows for individual environments.

 - REDCap (REsearch Data Capture): REDCap is a secure, internally hosted web-based application used to create forms and manage databases in order to support data capture and surveys for research studies.
-Grant language is provided for investigators using REDCap at Emory.